 The Addictions and Mental Health (AMH) division together with consumers, Oregon's Mental Health Organizations (MHO), Community Mental Health Programs, providers and others have embarked on an ambitious initiative that will change the way adult mental health services are delivered in Oregon.
-The Adult Mental Health Initiative known as AMHI ("Aim-High") is designed to ensure that the right types of services are delivered at the right time to adults with mental illness.
+The Adult Mental Health Initiative known as AMHI ("Aim-High") is designed.

 Civil commitment is a process in which a judge decides whether a person who is alleged to be mentally ill should be required to go to a psychiatric hospital or accept other mental health treatment.
 This web page contains the form used by hospitals, courts, and community mental health programs (CMHPs) regarding this process.

 The high prevalence of alcohol and other drug addiction co-occurring with mental health disorders requires concurrent and coordinated identification, evaluation, and treatment.

 Early intervention in psychosis is a well-researched model that is based on the observation that identifying and treating someone in the early stages of a psychosis can significantly improve their longer-term outcome.
 The 2007 Oregon legislature funded EASA to bring the most current, evidence-based treatment to individuals in the early stages of illness.

 This web page provides certification information for psychiatrists and licensed psychologists, in addition to a list of those that are certified.

 This web page is the homepage for all Oregon State Hospital information.

 The Addictions and Mental Health Services Division (AMH) recognizes the indisputable value of peer delivered services in transforming a mental health and addiction service delivery system that is based on the recovery model.
 AMH works with consumers/survivors and stakeholders to develop strategies to increase the use and availability of peer delivered services.